Oswald West State Park

 Oswald West State Park offers miles of hiking trails in this 2,484 acre park.
 A 13-mile stretch of the Oregon Coast Trail weaves its way through the entire park, starting at the community of Arch Cape and extending south towards the town of Manzanita.
 Two prominent headlands, Cape Falcon and Neah-kah-nie Mountain are included in the park and offer great hikes.
 Park in one of four parking lots along Highway 101 and enter one of the best preserved coastal rainforests in Oregon.
 Low-growing ferns, salal and salmonberry are shaded by massive western red cedar, western hemlock and Sitka Spruce trees that form the basis of the temperate coastal rainforest ecosystem of the Northwest.
 Oswald West does not offer camping.

-mdi-alert-outline Emergency Closure
+mdi-alert-outline Emergency closure

 mdi-white-balance-sunny Open for day use year round mdi-cellphone Call for info: 800-551-6949

-Call park: 503-812-0650
+Call for park info: 503-812-0650

 Current Conditions Directions Feedback